-What: Pizzeria Pellone began life in Naples in 1972, serving traditional Neapolitan pizza made with the freshest ingredients possible.
-Luckily for us Londoners, you can now find them over in Battersea serving their great-value classic and gourmet pizzas.
+What: Looking for the top pizza in Battersea?
+Pizzeria Pellone began life in Naples in 1972, serving traditional Neapolitan pizza made with the freshest ingredients possible.
+Luckily for us Londoners, nowadays you can find them in the capital at this Battersea location serving their great-value classic and gourmet pizzas.
 A fantastic local haunt if you’re in the area.

 Where: 42 Lavender Hill, SW11 5RL